Autosomal dominant polycystic kidney disease (ADPKD) is the most common form of polycystic kidney disease (PKD).

 Always talk to your doctor before taking a new type of medication, including over-the-counter pain relievers.
 Some pain relievers and other medications may be harmful to your kidneys.

-Your diet may have significant effects on your kidney health, as well as your blood pressure.
+What you eat may have significant effects on your kidney health, as well as your blood pressure.
 Staying well hydrated makes a difference, too, and can aid in passing kidney stones and preventing UTIs.

 To help you develop eating habits that meet your health needs, your doctor may refer you to a dietitian.
-They can help you learn which foods to include in your diet and which to limit or avoid.
+They can help you learn which foods to include in your eating plan and which to limit or avoid.

 For example, they may encourage you to:

-- limit salt and sodium in your diet as much as possible to help reduce your blood pressure
+- limit salt, or sodium, in your diet as much as possible to help reduce your blood pressure

-- eat small portions of high-quality protein to protect your kidneys
+- eat smaller portions of high-quality protein to protect your kidneys

-- reduce your consumption of trans and saturated fats as much as you can for heart health
+- reduce your consumption of trans- and saturated fats as much as you can for heart health

 - avoid eating too much potassium or phosphorous